- Course type: Self-paced

 - Any calculators

-- Analyze the elements of the study of psychology, including how the scientific method applies to psychology
+- Describe the elements of the study and history of psychology, including how the scientific method applies to psychology

 - Differentiate sensation and perception